What is accounting software?

 Tax compliance and Making Tax Digital

-In April 2019 HMRC rolled out its Making Tax Digital (MTD) for VAT initiative with the aim of making it “easier for individuals and businesses to get their tax right and keep on top of their affairs”.
+In April 2019, HMRC rolled out its Making Tax Digital (MTD) for VAT initiative with the aim of making it “easier for individuals and businesses to get their tax right and keep on top of their affairs”.
 It first required certain VAT-registered businesses to keep digital records and use MTD-compatible accounting software to submit their VAT returns electronically.
 The scope of MTD for VAT expanded on 1st April 2022 and all VAT-registered businesses are now required to follow these rules.

 Making Tax Digital for Income Tax Self Assessment will be introduced in 2024.
 It will require self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from 6th April 2024.

 MTD for Corporation Tax is expected to be the next phase in the initiative.
 However, HMRC has advised that MTD for Corporation Tax rules won’t come into effect until at least 2026.